richardhluc/data-science-portfolio/socioeconomic-health-insurance-analysis/README.md

-# Healthcare Market Insights from Socioeconomic Segmentation (BRFSS 2021)
+# Socioeconomic Health Insurance Analysis

 ## Overview
 End-to-end analysis of BRFSS 2021 survey data to examine how income, education, and home arrangement relate to primary health insurance type.
 The project combines exploratory segmentation, association testing, interpretable multi-class modeling, and a machine-learning benchmark.